Bigel0w/fluent-plugin-snmptrap/README.md

 These instructions assume you already have fluentd installed.
 If you don't, please run through [quick start for fluentd] (https://github.com/fluent/fluentd#quick-start)

+Now after you have fluentd installed you can follow either of the steps below:

 Add this line to your application's Gemfile:

     gem 'fluent-plugin-snmptrap'